ebanner/pynt/README.md

 1. When you wish to acquaint/familiarize yourself with new code
 2. When you wish to modify existing (familiar) code
+3. When you wish to produce documentation of code

 Regarding new code, a common workflow of mine is to paste the code into a jupyter notebook, split up each line of code into its own cell, and evaluate each cell to see the effect of each line of code. *This is exactly what pynt does*.

 Regarding familiar (existing) code, pynt allows you to, say, modify an existing line of code, evaluate that line, and visually verify that it produces the desired data/output.
 This is in contrast to editing a line of code, invoking the code (i.e. by calling the surrounding function), and inspecting the output of the function.

+Regarding producing documentation, since pynt mixes markdown with code and data, it can serve as a piece of documentation to hand off to someone so they can quickly get up to speed with how the code works.

 ## Prerequisites